-The point is moot since whether it was Darius the Mede or Cyrus, Daniel clearly believed someone took over the Babylonian regime and wasn't "handed it over" (from whom if we suppose Daniel considered Darius the Mede a separate, previous ruler than Cyrus?), and so the phrase is certainly only an expression.
+The point is moot since whether Darius the Mede is Cyrus or not, Daniel clearly believed he took over the Babylonian regime and wasn't "handed it over" from any previous ruler in any literal sense as a successor.
+And so the phrase is certainly only an expression.

 ...The simple fact is this, that according to the accepted view of the Jewish scholars and writers, in the Greek period and still later, a kingdom of the Medes preceded that of the Persians, and Darius I Hystaspis [Darius the Mede] was the monarch of this Median kingdom.
 Aside from this one important error, the Jewish writers made no mistake in regard to the Persian kings, but everywhere preserved their true order.
 [Torrey, p.178, n.1]

 Yet later claims that Daniel made an error by equating Xerxes I with Darius III based on Dan.
 11:2-3.
-[Torrey, p.185] No author, even in the 2nd century BC, could've mistaken anyone else for Xerxes I, who was extremely well-known because of Herodotus amongst others, and actually stirred up Persia against Greece.
-Unlike Darius III who never made any attempt to invade the Greeks, nor did any Persian king following Xerxes himself, who gave up the enterprise even when the Greeks liberated Ionia after the Battle of Mycale in 479 BC - the very intention that got his father Darius I mixed up in a conflict with them in the first place, which he continued.
+[Torrey, p.185] No author, even in the 2nd century BC, could've mistaken anyone else for Xerxes I, who was extremely well-known because of Herodotus amongst others.
+Xerxes I actually stirred up Persia against Greece unlike Darius III who never made any attempt to invade the Greeks.
+Nor did any Persian king following Xerxes himself, who gave up the idea even when the Greeks liberated Ionia at the Battle of Mycale (479 BC) - the very intention that got Darius I mixed up with them in the first place.
 To suppose this is a euphemism in that Alexander the Great was stirred up in the reign of this king is a very poor interpretation in this case.
 The correct number of kings between Cyrus and Xerxes I (Dan.
 11:2) shows that Daniel was knowledgeable, as Torrey admits of Jewish writers.
 There is an unmentioned skip between Dan.
 11:2 and 3, just like in Dan.
-10:20, which if interpreted as pedantically as Torrey's reading, would mean Alexander the Great appeared in Cyrus' day according to Daniel.
+10:20, which if interpreted as pedantically as Torrey's reading, would mean Alexander the Great appeared in Cyrus' day.

-And has it never occurred to Torrey that perhaps the Jewish writers of those times presupposed a Median kingdom between Babylon and Persia, as well as Darius the Mede/Darius I Hystaspis, because of their reliance on and incorrect interpretation of Daniel?
-They know something as specific as every Persian king in his correct order, even Astyages (Bel and the Dragon; Josephus), but they don't know about a Median kingdom not existing, even if it's for a few years (some of the Persian emperors reigned less than a year, such as Gaumata, yet he's perfectly known (Dan.
+Perhaps the Jewish writers of those times presupposed a Median kingdom between Babylon and Persia, as well as Darius the Mede/Darius I Hystaspis, because of their reliance on and incorrect interpretation of Daniel?
+They know something as specific as every Persian king in his correct order, even Astyages (Bel and the Dragon; Josephus), but they don't know about a Median kingdom not existing between Babylon and Persia, even if it's for a few years (some of the Persian emperors reigned less than a year, such as Smerdis, yet he's perfectly known (Dan.
 11:2)).
 It's clear Bel and the Dragon, Baruch, and Josephus were dependent upon Daniel.
 The last of these mentions Darius the Mede, but changes his father's name to Astyages, who was known as the previous Median king that Cyrus succeeded (e.g. Bel and the Dragon).